 Transfer students may receive up to eight (8.0) transfer credits.
-(See Evaluation of Transfer Credit on p.
-14.)
+(See Evaluation of Transfer Credit in the Academic Programs and Policies section of this catalog.)
 Eligible courses must be from a CSWE-accredited MSW program and students must have received a grade of B (3.0) or higher.
 Students must complete no fewer than 10 (10.0) courses at Augsburg in order to receive their MSW degree from Augsburg College.